BillJr99/digitalsignaturepodcast/_activities/2022-06-12-zucker-nlp.md

 Now that we have the notebook open, we'll use the notebook to:

 1. Download the training examples of job descriptions (some of which are legitimate and some of which are fraudulent)
-2. Read them into the machine learning algorithm (using a Natural Language Processing library called **spacy**)
+2. Read them into the machine learning algorithm (using a Natural Language Processing library called **spaCy**)
 3. Use the algorithm to train a model which ones are legitimate and which ones are not so that it can build its model
 4. Test the model by classifying new text as legitimate or fraudulent